Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

     return y
 end # hard scope end

-println(y) # errors because y not available, it was defined in hard scope
+println(y) # errors because y is not available, it was defined in hard scope
 ```

 `begin`-`end` blocks are a "soft scope", meaning we can access definitions from within this soft scope from the outer scope: